 MEST 200 | THE U.A.E.
-EXPERIENCE (3-0-3) Prerequisite: ENGL 102 | Upon demand
+EXPERIENCE (3-0-3)

 This course examines the U.A.E. as a post-oil society in the Middle East.
 The relevant aspects of the federation, including the U.A.E.'s economic bases (oil, a diversified economy) and its internal challenges (Emiratization, water and electricity consumption, etc.) will be analyzed.
 Emphasis will be put on Dubai as an example of a global city in a traditional environment.